1 Introducing Zig

 In other words, a block just delimits a scope in your code.
 The objects that you define inside the same block belongs to the same scope, and, therefore, are accessible from within this scope.
 At the same time, these objects are not accessible outside of this scope.
 So, you could also say that blocks are used to limit the scope of the objects that you create in your source code.
 In less technical terms, blocks are used to specify where in your source code you can access whatever object you have in your source code.

 So, a block is just a group of expressions contained inside a pair of curly braces.
-And every block have it’s own scope separated from the others.
+And every block have its own scope separated from the others.
 The body of a function is a classic example of a block.
 If statements, for and while loops (and any other structure in the language that uses the pair of curly braces) are also examples of blocks.

-This means that, every if statement, or for loop, etc., that you create in your source code have it’s own separate scope.
+This means that, every if statement, or for loop, etc., that you create in your source code have its own separate scope.
 That is why you can’t access the objects that you defined inside of your for loop (or if statement) in an outer scope, i.e. a scope outside of the for loop.
 Because you are trying to access an object that belongs to a scope that is different than your current scope.

 You can create blocks within blocks, with multiple levels of nesting.
 You can also (if you want to) give a label to a particular block, with the colon character (:).
 Just write label: before you open the pair of curly braces that delimits your block.
 When you label a block in Zig, you can use the break keyword to return a value from this block, like as if it was a function’s body.
 You just write the break keyword, followed by the block label in the format :label, and the expression that defines the value that you want to return.